The convection zone of the Sun

 You might also be interested in:

-To understand how our Sun works, it helps to imagine that the interior of the Sun is made up of different layers, one inside the other.
-The innermost layer, the solar core, is the region where the energy...more
+To understand how our Sun works, it helps to imagine that the inside of the Sun is made up of different layers, one inside the other.
+The center of the Sun is called the core.
+It is the region where the...more

 Scientists have named the parts of the Sun.
 The "surface" of the Sun is called the photosphere.
 The three areas inside the Sun are called the core, the radiation zone, and the convection zone....more